gjermundgaraba/bjaanes.github.io/_posts/2016-04-03-how-to-deal-with-stressful-times.md

 Take a step back, close your eyes and take a few really slow breaths.
 In through your nose and out through your mouth.

-You&#8217;ll feel calmer right away, and hopefully more able to deal with all those things going on.
+You'll feel calmer right away, and hopefully more able to deal with all those things going on.

 If you are having something that starts to look like panic attacks, take a look at 4-7-8 breath exercise (I recommend looking at this even if you are not having panic attacks!):